vjovanov/actormig/actor-migration.md

 2. To enable coexistence of Scalax actors and Scala we have changed package names to TODO.
 You will have to go through your code and replace all import packages from `scala.actors` to scalax.actors`.

 Remaining of this document is dedicated to migration from Scala Actors to Akka.
 In case you decided to stay with Scala Actors there is no need to read further.

+TODO Talk about linking/fault handling
+#### Linking and Unlinking
+* Conversion to death watch and DeathPact from Akka

+#### Fault Handling
+In Scala Actors actor local fault handling was done using the method.

 ## Migration Overview